Rotorsoft/eventually-monorepo/README.md

 ### **4.** Write Tests First

-In this case we will just implement a couple of basic tests following the original post, but these should be enough to cover most of the code we will write later...
+In this case, we will just implement a couple of basic tests following the original post, but these should be enough to cover most of the code we will write later...

 > Always decide what you are testing before implementing the core logic (model guards/invariants and projections)